-Teaching and learning
+3. Teaching and learning

-Why Internet use is important
+Why is Internet use important?

 - The Internet is an essential element in 21st century life for education, business and social interaction.
 The school has a duty to provide students with quality Internet access as part of their learning experience. - Internet use is a part of the statutory curriculum and a necessary tool for staff and pupils.